Rub21/vizualization-imagen/README.md

  At last you are going to have onw file called ayacucho.geojson **vizualization-imagen** directory

-# 4. Project on Tilemill
+# 4. Create Imagen

+## Create imagen using Tilemill

 Create a new project on tilemill and paste the next code on Tilemill: